Angelica137/DSSA_linked_lists/README.md

 2. Traverse the linked list.

 Traverse the list and print all the values, no matter how long might the list be

+3. Write the code for the create_linked_list fucntion

+The function should take a Python list of values as input and return the head of a linked list that has those values